Kriegslustig/generate-nock-from-request/README.md

 ### Flush `() => void`

 Writes all the buffered mocks to the file defined in `options.output`.
-The `Flush` function is called automatically when the process exits regularly, or it recieves one of this signals `SIGTERM`, `SIGHUP`, 'SIGBREAK'.
+The `Flush` function is called automatically when the process exits regularly, or it receives one of this signals `SIGTERM`, `SIGHUP`, 'SIGBREAK'.
 To disable this behaviour, set `flushOnExit: false`.

 [^1]: Yes, I did not type it again, but just copy-pasted it over from the header.